 The Exorcist was NOT fucking Lord of the Rings, and this bombastic CGI crap lends it no weight whatsoever.

 Next, let’s talk Nazi Germany.
-Both Beginning and it’s superior version, Dominion, create a past for Father Lancaster Merrin, one that involves a Holocaust-related atrocity.
-I’m contradicting myself a little bit, but social, historical evils do have a place in the sort of horror film that The Exorcist is.
+Both Beginning and Dominion create a past for Father Lancaster Merrin, one that involves a Holocaust-related atrocity.

 In the context of Harlin’s film, it’s so empty, manipulative and stupid that it borders on offensive.
-They make the conflict of faith experienced by Arnold Schwarzenegger’s character in End of Days appear way deep, yo.
+It makes the conflict of faith experienced by Arnold Schwarzenegger’s character in End of Days appear way deep, yo.

 But if there’s one part of Exorcist: The Beginning that can amuse – no, make you howl in hysterical laughter – it’s the final sequence.
 The possession and exorcism scenes fit perfectly in a John Waters film like A Dirty Shame.
 It was perhaps someone’s idea of shocking, evil blasphemy but to me it was amazingly tasteless camp, and all the more precious because it was never intended to be so.
 View it here in a Spanish language cut that seems to have evaded the Youtube censors.